The benefits of fibre broadband

 Fibre optic cable has less interference, keeps the signal strength over much greater distances and operates at a higher frequency rate.
 Higher frequency means greater bandwidth and greater bandwidth means faster connection speeds.

 The term 'superfast' relates specifically to the speed of the broadband received into the property.
-Superfast broadband is defined by Ofcom as offering speeds faster than 24 megabits per second (Mbps).
-The Government's target is that 95% of homes and businesses across the UK should be able to access a superfast broadband network by 2017.
-There is a universal service commitment that every premise should be able to access a minimum connection of 2Mbps.
+Superfast broadband is defined by Ofcom as offering speeds faster than 30 megabits per second (Mbps).
+Over 80,000 superfast connections were delivered throughout the life of the Better Broadband for Nottinghamshire contracts.
+The government target is to deliver gigabit-capable broadband to a minimum of 85% of premises by 2025.

 How fibre broadband can help you